Eating Goat Cheese During Pregnancy – Is It Safe?

 If you are cooked the grilled goat cheese till it’s steaming hot, it is safe to eat.

 If you want to eat goat cheese during pregnancy, you must buy hard goat cheese.
-While going shopping in the supermarket you can check for the label whether it is safe to be consumed or not by checking the ingredients.
-If it says prepared from raw milk or ‘au lait cru’ then it is not safe for you to consume.
-However, if it says made from ‘pasteurized milk’ then you may go for it.
-If you buy cheese from a local cheese farmer then you can always enquire about the milk used to prepare the cheese and purchase accordingly.
+While going shopping in the supermarket, you can check the label to see whether it is safe to be consumed or not by checking the ingredients.
+If it says prepared from raw milk or ‘au lait cru’, then it is not safe for you to consume.
+However, if it says made from ‘pasteurized milk’, you may go for it.
+If you buy cheese from a local cheese farmer, then you can always enquire about the milk used to prepare the cheese and purchase accordingly.

 A Word of Caution

 When pregnant, you must be very careful about your diet.
-If you wish to eat goat cheese or any other food, which is not deemed safe for pregnant women, check with your doctor or a dietician before including anything new in your diet.
+If you wish to eat goat cheese or any other food that is not deemed safe for pregnant women, check with your doctor or a dietician before including anything new in your diet.
 Make careful choices, eat well, and have a healthy and happy pregnancy!

 FAQs